marcpaterno/spack_retreat/plan-for-standard-builds.md

 Users of the standard builds will be able to use `spack env activate` (or the alias, `spacktivate`) to activate the standard environment, and then build their software against that standard environment.
 Users who are developing all or part of LArSoft itself will be able to set up the standard environment, then build the relevant parts of LArSoft in addition to their own experiment's software stack.

-4. Experiments that are part of the LArSoft collaboration should use standard builds, preferrably one of the *most recent*, as the base for their own development builds.
+4. Experiments that are part of the LArSoft collaboration should use standard builds, preferably one of the *most recent*, as the base for their own development builds.
 Doing so makes it possible to test new releases of LArSoft against the experiment code.
 If an experiment builds does not use a standard build of LArSoft, then testing by the SciSoft team becomes infeasible, which risks wasting effort creating standard builds that do not work.

 5. Experiments that are part of the LArSoft collaboration are encouraged to use *one of* the standard builds as a base for their own production builds.
 This need not be the most recent standard build, since the pace of releases for production is determined by other factors than the pace of the releases of the LArSoft suite.